🏡 Your Home is Talking—Are You Listening?

 -

-Fertilize lawn, check for drainage issues
+Fertilize the lawn; check for drainage issues

 -

-Clean windows & replace screens
+Clean windows and replace screens

 -